• Get Surfshark

 Extra features: Windscribe vs. Surfshark comparison

-While the main purpose of a VPN is to safeguard user data and identities, premium VPNs have additional features to enhance the online experience.
+While the main purpose of a VPN is to safeguard user data and identities, leading VPNs have additional features to enhance the online experience.
 Here’s what Surfshark and Windscribe offer:

 Feature Surfshark Windscribe